 In order to remove the block, you must make your payment through telephone or online banking to reduce your account balance to less than $75 for undergraduate students or less than $1,000 for graduate students.
-The block will be automatically lifted once York receives the payment from your bank.
+Your block will be automatically lifted the day after your payment appears on your Student Account.

 Please note: statements are not routinely mailed out to students; to find out how much you owe, view your statement or recent transactions, check your Student Account Online Statements.

 If a bank returns your payment for any reason, you are subject to the following penalties:

 - de-enrolment, if the undergraduate registration deposit is returned;